ICFI/eagle/services/e2e/infrastructure/README.md

 # Infrastructure
-Any infrastructure related code for runing the tests will go here.
+Any infrastructure related code for running the tests will go here.